 In another bowl, combine the dry ingredients.
 This means you’re throwing in the flour, baking powder, baking soda and kosher salt.
 Whisk ’em together, and set aside.

-(Sorry, I know we’re using a lot of bowls.
-I promise it’s worth the hassle.)
+Sorry, I know we’re using a lot of bowls.
+I promise it’s worth the hassle.

-Once the oil and sugar have been creamed together, you can add the egg.
-Beat the egg into the mixture until just incorporated, and then add the vanilla and applesauce.
-Mix ’em some more, then in goes the lemon zest and lemon juice.
-Blend them together until smooth.
+Once the oil and sugar have been combined, add the egg.
+Beat the egg into the mixture until just incorporated, and then drizzle in the vanilla and applesauce.

 Now, it’s time for the cherries to go into the dry ingredients.
+Stir until the cherries are coated so they don’t all sink to the bottom of your baking dish.

 Once the batter is together, pour it into the prepared loaf pan.
-Decorate the top with additional halved cherries before transferring to the oven.

 Bake for 50-60 minutes, or until an inserted toothpick comes out clean.